Azure Data Lake Storage

 Massively scalable and secure data lake for your high-performance analytics workloads.

 Build a foundation for your high-performance analytics

 Eliminate data silos with a single storage platform.
 Optimize costs with tiered storage and policy management.
 Authenticate data using Microsoft Entra ID (formerly Azure Active Directory) and role-based access control (RBAC).
 And help protect data with security features like encryption at rest and advanced threat protection.

 Highly secure with flexible mechanisms for protection across data access, encryption, and network-level control.

-Cost optimisation via independent scaling of storage and compute, lifecycle policy management and object-level tiering
+Cost optimization via independent scaling of storage and compute, lifecycle policy management, and object-level tiering

 Scale to match your most demanding analytics workloads

 Meet any capacity requirements and manage data with ease, with the Azure global infrastructure.
 Run large-scale analytics queries at consistently high performance.